Mouth-Body Connection: Protect Your Heart & Brain

 The Connection Between Oral Health and Brain Function

 Chronic inflammation is again the culprit here.
 Inflammatory chemicals produced in the mouth can cross the blood-brain barrier, potentially leading to the formation of amyloid plaques, which are hallmarks of cognitive decline.
 Maintaining a clean oral environment isn't just about saving your teeth; it's about preserving your memory and mental clarity for decades to come.
-Our Meet the Team page introduces our dentists and dental hygiene team at Vacca Family Dentistry who are dedicated to helping you manage these systemic risks through comprehensive dental cleanings and thorough oral exams twice a year.

 Can poor oral health worsen diabetes symptoms?